d6t/d6tpipe/README.md

 ## Data Security

+If you are using managed remotes files will be stored in a d6tpipe AWS S3 bucket where permissions and credentials are managed on your behalf.
+Permissions are managed such that only you have access, unless you grant access to others.
+You can also self-host S3 and ftp which requires you or a vendor to set up and manage the remote file storage on your own.

 See https://d6tpipe.readthedocs.io/en/latest/security.html

 ## d6tflow Integration

 Getting files is often just the first part of a data science workflow.
 To help you with subsequent processing of data, we recommend you make use of [d6tflow](https://github.com/d6t/d6tflow).
 See [Sharing Workflows and Outputs](https://d6tflow.readthedocs.io/en/latest/collaborate.html).

-## Faster Data Engineering
+## Accelerate Data Science

-Check out other d6t libraries to solve common data engineering problems, including
+Check out other d6t libraries, including
-* data ingest: quickly ingest raw data
-* fuzzy joins: quickly join data
-* data workflows: quickly build complex data workflows
+* manage data workflows: quickly build highly effective data science workflows
+* import data: quickly ingest messy raw CSV and XLS files to pandas, SQL and more
+* join data: quickly combine multiple datasets using fuzzy joins

 https://github.com/d6t/d6t-python